Call New York Criminal Lawyers Now!

 Although a criminal mischief charge is most often classified as a misdemeanor, should the offense involve any government property i.e. an “official use only” vehicle, the charge will be classified as a felony and be addressed in criminal court.

 Some people make the mistake of thinking that it simply includes damage to property.
 Do not mistake this as fact.
-NY PENAL LAW S145.00 outlines that CRIMINAL MISCHIEF includes preventing another person or persons from making emergency contact e.g. to the police, fire department or medical services.
-If this contact is prevented by either damaging or taking a telephonic device or in any other way, it will be considered and charged as CRIMINAL MISCHIEF.
+NY PENAL LAW S145.00 outlines that criminal mischief includes preventing another person or persons from making emergency contact e.g. to the police, fire department or medical services.
+If this contact is prevented by either damaging or taking a telephonic device or in any other way, it will be considered and charged as criminal mischief.

 Types of criminal mischief outlined in the penal code: